GiovanniCortigiani/NAOvid-19/README.md

 ### Hardware

-For the teleoperation part, a common Xbox joystick was utilised.
+The code is launched by the teleoperator in a separate room.
+If in the computer is not integrated a speaker or microphone, and additional device can be connected do it to be able to listen and speak.
+A common Xbox joystick was utilised to control the robot in the teloperation.
 The communication between the visitor and the teleoperator can be done with any device, e.g. using a Zoom videocall on a computer located in the shop entrance where NAOvid-19 lies.
 In this way, the teleoperator can both interact with the visitor speaking and listening, while at the same time have an external camera pointing to the robot.